apache/inlong-website/docs/modules/audit/quick_start.md

 ## Audit Proxy
 ### Configure MessageQueue
-You can choose Apache Pulsar or InLong TubeMQ as your MessageQueue service:
+You can choose Apache Pulsar, Apache Kafka or InLong TubeMQ as your MessageQueue service:

 - If using Pulsar, the configuration file is `conf/audit-proxy-pulsar.conf`.
 Change the Pulsar service url for next configuration.